-One Million Per Constituency, Akatsi North to get central Market
+One Million per Constituency, Akatsi North to get central Market

 The sod cutting coincided with a first quarterly "Meet the Press" series, and the DCE enumerated a total of 27 development projects varying from school infrastructure, water, sanitation, health, and roads.

-He said an enhanced revenue mobilisation team had shot up IGF, which had helped the Assembly provide the needed interventions in security,and tourism.
+He said an enhanced revenue mobilisation team had shot up IGF, which had helped the Assembly to provide the needed interventions in security, as well as in sectors such as tourism.

 GNA